igorline/slither_wiki/Detector-Documentation.md

 ### Recommendation

 Initialize all the variables.
-If a variable is meant to be initialized to zero, explicitly set it to zero.
+If a variable is meant to be initialized to zero, explicitly set it to zero to improve code readability.

 ## Uninitialized storage variables